 On board the train we will be offered a traditional coffee ceremony.

-After some rest at the hotel, we’ll visit the town in late afternoon/ early evening and check out Gurgusum Beach, where we can swim and relax with local people.
+We’ll visit Gurgusum Beach, where we can swim and relax with local people.

 Walking tour to take in the unique mixture of Turkish and Italian architectural design.